Learn how to cook parboiled rice with 5 different cooking methods. Get perfectly fluffy Instant Pot parboiled rice in 6 minutes!

 I’d honestly never been in that situation before, and given the nature of events, I bought that bag and figured I’d learn how to cook it when the time came.

-Parboiled rice retains more original vitamins and minerals found in rice, but also reduces the cooking time versus whole grain rice.
+And parboiled rice retains more original vitamins and minerals found in whole grain rice while reducing the cooking time.
 It is NOT precooked rice – you still have to cook it, but it does take less time.

 The flavor of parboiled rice lands right in between the neutral flavor of regular white rice and the nutty taste of brown rice.